Why You Should Stop Pruning Most Shrubs by Late-Fall

 Why Fall Isn’t Always the Right Time for Shrub Pruning

 By mid-October, gardens along the New Hampshire Seacoast begin to settle into their quiet season.
 The air turns cool, the days shorten, and coastal winds carry the scent of salt through neighborhoods from Rye to Hampton Falls.
 Many homeowners see the fading leaves and reach for their pruning shears, ready to tidy up before winter arrives.
-While it may feel productive, this is actually one of the most common gardening mistakes of the fall season.
-Pruning most shrubs in mid- to late October can do more harm than good.
+While it feels productive, this is actually one of the most common gardening mistakes of the fall season.
+Pruning most shrubs in mid to late October can do more harm than good, and the damage often doesn't show up until months later.

-At Expert Pruning, we often remind homeowners that fall is a time for preparation, not renovation.
+At Expert Pruning, we remind homeowners constantly that fall is a time for preparation, not renovation.
 In our coastal Zone 6b climate, shrubs need October to harden off, store nutrients, and prepare their stems for winter dormancy.
-Cutting them now encourages tender new growth that the cold air will quickly damage.
+Cutting them now encourages tender new growth that the cold air will quickly damage, undoing whatever the plant has spent the season building up.

 How October Weather Affects Shrub Growth on the Seacoast

 As the season cools, shrubs shift their focus below the surface.
-Energy moves from the leaves and stems into the root system, where it is stored for winter survival.
-This natural process strengthens the plant from within and ensures it can send up vigorous new shoots in spring.
-When you prune during this stage, you interrupt that cycle and signal the plant to start growing again.
-The result is a flush of soft, green shoots that are easily damaged by the next frost.
+Energy moves out of the leaves and stems and into the root system, where it's stored for winter survival.
+This natural process strengthens the plant from within and ensures it can send up vigorous new shoots come spring.
+When you prune during this stage, you interrupt that cycle and signal the plant to start growing again instead of settling into dormancy.
+The result is a flush of soft, green shoots that frost destroys almost immediately once it arrives.

-On the Seacoast, this stress is amplified by coastal conditions.
-Sandy soils lose warmth quickly once nights drop below 45 degrees, leaving roots exposed to fluctuating temperatures.
-Salt spray from the ocean dries out new tissue, while steady winds can split or desiccate freshly cut stems.
-Together, these factors weaken the shrub before winter even begins, reducing its ability to produce full, healthy growth next season.
+On the Seacoast, this stress gets amplified by coastal conditions specifically.
+Sandy soils lose warmth quickly once nights drop below 45 degrees, leaving roots exposed to temperature swings that heavier inland soils would buffer.
+Salt spray off the ocean dries out new tissue, while steady wind can split or desiccate freshly cut stems before they've had any chance to callus over.
+Together, these factors weaken a shrub before winter even fully sets in, reducing its ability to produce full, healthy growth the following season.

 What Happens When You Prune Too Late in the Season